confluentinc/examples/clients/docs/includes/certs-truststore.rst

 Once you install the CA root certificates, set the ``ssl.ca.location`` property in the client code.
 Edit both the producer and consumer code files, and add the ``ssl.ca.location`` configuration parameter into the producer and consumer properties.
-The value should correspond to the location of the appropriate CA certificates file on your host.
+The value should correspond to the location of the appropriate CA root certificates file on your host.

 For the Python client, it may be: